chirvo/SimpleMailer/README.md

 There's no specific rules to set your template variables in your templates except that the characters used must be in the [a-zA-Z0-9_] range (that means numbers, letters, and underscore).

-I use the '__variable__' format (two underscores, the variable name in lowercase and two underscores more), however you can use any other format you like if it meets the range requirement (010101VARIABLE010101 will do it but it is unreadable.
+I use the '__placeholder__' format (two underscores, the variable name in lowercase and two underscores more), however you can use any other format you like if it meets the range requirement (010101VARIABLE010101 will do it but it is unreadable.
 You got the point).

-Whatever format you choose to use, keep in mind that you need to pass your '__variables__' => 'value' array to the SimpleMailer::send() or SimpleMailer::enqueue() function.
+Whatever format you choose to use, keep in mind that you need to pass your '__variables__' => 'value' array to the Mailer::send() or Mailer::enqueue() function.

 The module also allows you to add dynamic generated content to the template.
 This is done using another array with the same format considerations explained above, called 'Template Partials'.
 Let's explain this with an example.
 Suppose